jasmine/jasmine-npm/README.md

 ## Contents
 This module allows you to run Jasmine specs for your Node.js code.
 The output will be displayed in your terminal.

-You can get this using npm: `npm install -g jasmine.`
+You can get this using npm: `npm install -g jasmine`.

 ## Initializing